HoudiniGraphql/houdini/README.md

 In short, this means that any paginated fragment must be of a type that implements the Node interface (so it can be looked up in the api).
 You can read more information about the `Node` interface in [this section](https://graphql.org/learn/global-object-identification/) of the graphql community website.
+This is only a requirement for paginated fragments.
+If your application only uses paginated queries, you do not need to implement the node interface and resolver.

 ### Mutation Operations